-Zionfelix Stranded in Dubai As UAE Closes Airspace, Loses Valuables
+Zionfelix Stranded in Dubai, Loses Valuables As UAE Closes Airspace

-Zionfelix Stranded in Dubai As UAE Closes Airspace, Loses Valuables
+Zionfelix Stranded in Dubai, Loses Valuables As UAE Closes Airspace

-• Popular Ghanaian blogger, Zionfelix, was stranded at Dubai International Airport after the UAE closed its airspace due to renewed Israel and Iran military tensions
+• Zionfelix was stranded at Dubai International Airport after the UAE closed its airspace due to renewed Israel and Iran military tensions

-• Emirates arranged hotel accommodation for him in Dubai amid the disruption, offering some comfort while he waited for clarity
+• Emirates reportedly arranged hotel accommodation for the blogger amid the disruption, offering some comfort amid a tense situation

-Popular Ghanaian blogger and media personality Zionfelix has opened up about a distressing experience he faced while travelling through the Middle East.
+Popular Ghanaian blogger and media personality Zionfelix has opened up about the distressing experience he is facing while travelling through the Middle East.

 Ghana, UAE, Zionfelix, Blogger, Dubai, Airport

-Zionfelix shares distressing Dubai ordeal after regional military escalation.
+Zionfelix details his distressing Dubai ordeal after regional military escalation caused the UAE to close its airspace temporarily.
 Image credit: Zionfelix

 Source: Facebook

-In a Facebook post that quickly drew attention from his followers, the entertainment entrepreneur was seen stuck at Dubai airport.
+In a Facebook post that quickly drew attention from his followers, the entertainment entrepreneur was seen stuck at Dubai International Airport.

-His journey, however, took an unexpected turn after the United Arab Emirates temporarily closed its airspace due to renewed military tensions between Israel and Iran.
+His journey had taken an unexpected turn after the United Arab Emirates temporarily closed its airspace due to renewed military tensions between Israel and Iran.

-The sudden closure left many passengers stranded at the Dubai International Airport, including the well-known blogger.
+The sudden cessation of flights has left many passengers stranded at the airport in the major city of Dubai, including the well-known blogger.

 Read also